 NURS 128 is a 4-unit theory and clinical course.
-Lectures are held 5 hours per week and clinical hours are 13 per week.
+Lectures are held 5 hours per week, and clinical hours are 13 per week.

-Clinical hours may be adjusted to meet the required assignment locations; this may include a clinical rotation at a different time than posted or on a different day.
+Clinical hours may be adjusted to meet the required assignment locations, including a clinical rotation at a different time than posted or on a different day.
 Students are responsible for transportation to clinical sites and attendance at all scheduled clinical rotations.
+Clinical hours are 13 per week.